-At Seattle Cancer Care Alliance (SCCA) and University of Washington Medical Center, we surround you with experts who focus completely on cancer, day in and day out.
+At Fred Hutchinson Cancer Center and University of Washington Medical Center, we surround you with experts who focus completely on cancer, day in and day out.

 Supportive care services are here to help, too.
-You may see SCCA psychologists, a stoma nurse (in case you need a colostomy or ileostomy), social workers and others.
+You may see Fred Hutch psychologists, a stoma nurse (in case you need a colostomy or ileostomy), social workers and others.
 All of us specialize in caring for people during and after cancer.

 Kerry McMillen is a registered dietitian who has worked with cancer patients for more than 20 years.
-She is the manager of SCCA Medical Nutrition Therapy Services, works with patients at all SCCA clinic locations and has a special interest in working with hematopoietic cell transplant patients.
+She is the manager of Fred Hutch Medical Nutrition Therapy Services, works with patients at all Fred Hutch clinic locations and has a special interest in working with hematopoietic cell transplant patients.
 Kerry is a fellow of the Academy of Nutrition and Dietetics and is a board-certified specialist in oncology nutrition.

 Tal Ozery is a registered dietitian who works with patients at risk of developing a gastrointestinal cancer.
 She also sees patients with head and neck cancers.
 Tal has a special interest in counseling patients with eating disorders.
-She cares for patients at SCCA South Lake Union, SCCA Peninsula and SCCA Issaquah.
+She cares for patients at the South Lake Union clinic, Peninsula clinic and Issaquah clinic.

-Hailey Wilson is a registered dietitian who works with gastrointestinal, thoracic, head and neck cancer patients at SCCA South Lake Union and SCCA Issaquah.
+Hailey Wilson is a registered dietitian who works with gastrointestinal, thoracic, head and neck cancer patients at the South Lake Union clinic and Issaquah clinic.
 She has eight years of experience and is a board-certified nutrition support clinician.

 What each team member does